CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/CoreSkills.md

 ### Endurance

 Represented by ultra marathon runners.
 Represents your body's ability to process toxins and resist disease.
-Resisting food poisoning, hot/cold weather, and pushing on past exhaustion are all the domain of endurance.
+Examples include resisting food poisoning, enduring hot/cold weather, and pushing on past exhaustion are all the domain of endurance.

 ### Lift